-Here at Swalecliffe our children are encouraged to choose the most efficient method for calculating, be it mental, jottings or a formal written calculation appropriate to a given task.
+Here at Swalecliffe our children are encouraged to choose the most efficient method for calculating, be it mental calculation, jottings or a formal written calculation appropriate to a given task.
 By the end of KS2, they will have been taught and be secure with using a compact standard method for each operation.
 Teachers plan and teach from our Maths Consistency Folder to ensure all children have equal opportunities.
 Teaching and learning at Swalecliffe is in line with the most recent National Curriculum and we have ensured that the school is well-resourced with equipment regularly updated so it’s fit for purpose.

 Children are encouraged to:

 There is clear progression of basic skills from Year 1 through to Year 6 with the use of our Calculation Policy and Number Menus (see Maths Mechanics).
 At Swalecliffe we feel mental calculation is important in order to speed up children’s thinking and reasoning.
 Our children have the opportunity to achieve their times tables badges, starting with 25 times tables, challenging their ability so they eventually achieve 100 Club status in both multiplication and division.
 This is an effective motivational tool and the children look forward to achieving all 7 badges to reach their goal – a 100 Clubber!
 Further up the school, this is then extended to decimal tables so that they can continue to strive for excellence.

 Being able to reason and problem solve is at the heart of our curriculum so opportunities for these are integrated into each unit of work.
 In addition, children learn different types of problem solving strategies focusing on different aspects such as finding all possibilities; logic puzzles; finding rules and describing patterns as well as diagram problems and visual puzzles.

 The children are tracked and assessed regularly in order to pick up and intervene to overcome any problems they may encounter.